yaydede/Yigit_Aydede/index.md

 ## My Recent Articles
 ***
-One of my latest papers, [Assortative preferences in choice of major](https://content.sciendo.com/view/journals/izajole/9/1/article-20200006.xml) is accepted by [IZA Journal of Labor Economics](https://content.sciendo.com/view/journals/izajole/izajole-overview.xml).
-It's the first paper that documents the field-of-study homogamy in Canada and quantifies the assortative preferences between parents and children in choice of majors.
+One of my latest papers, [Assortative preferences in choice of major](https://content.sciendo.com/view/journals/izajole/9/1/article-20200006.xml) is the first paper that documents the field-of-study homogamy in Canada and quantifies the assortative preferences between parents and children in choice of majors.
 The paper attributes this persisting assortative tendency to the information asymmetry across alternative majors built on by parents’ educational backgrounds within families.
 Here is an interesting table that shows the assortative preferences in their children’s choice of major:

 ![](https://raw.githack.com/yaydede/Articles/main/FSA.png)

 The paper uses a more disaggregated classification of majors than the table.
 However, even this table shows the attraction of children to their parents’ majors evaluated by the observed distribution of all possible matches between parents and children normalized between 0 and 1.

-My most recent articles are published in [IZA](https://www.iza.org) journals and online.
-They can be found here at my [Google Scholar](https://scholar.google.ca/citations?user=8M2YA1QAAAAJ&hl=en) site.
+My most recent articles can be found here at my [Google Scholar](https://scholar.google.ca/citations?user=8M2YA1QAAAAJ&hl=en) site.

 - [Speeding Up for a Son among Immigrants in Canada](https://can01.safelinks.protection.outlook.com/?url=https%3A%2F%2Frdcu.be%2FcOII0&data=05%7C01%7Cyigit.aydede%40smu.ca%7C9f0dab420256465f479908da43754240%7C060b02ae57754360abbae2e29cca6627%7C1%7C0%7C637896468467357238%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=oNiZrzUHZH26FiPmJ8JWdTcVO%2FowlsnpiABRQ1U8cTU%3D&reserved=0) 2022 Population Research and Policy Review
 - [Why does field of study–occupation mismatch have no effect on wages in Turkish labour markets?](https://www.tandfonline.com/doi/abs/10.1080/00036846.2021.1937500) 2021 Applied Economics